flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/fuel.md

 ### MODE SEL

 - AUTO:
-    - Automatic control.
-        - Runs 2 minutes at engine start.
-        - Outside the engine start sequence, the pumps activate while slats are retracted.
+    - Automatic control of transfer valves from center to inner tanks, if the CTR TK PUMP are set to ON/AUTO
+        - Valves open if inner tank level is 500 kg below inner tank capacity.
-        - After the center tank low level is reached, they deactivate after 5 minutes.
+        - Valves close when the inner tank is full or 5 minutes after the center tank low fuel level (130 kg) is reached.
 - MAN:
-    - Manual control of center tank pump with center tank pumps button switches.
+    - Manual control of center tank valve to inner tanks with center tank pumps button switches.
 - FAULT:
-    - Amber light and ECAM caution appear, when the left or right-wing tank has less than 5000 kg (11000 lb) and center tank has more than 250 kg (550 lb).
+    - Amber light and ECAM caution appear, when the left or right-wing tank has less than 5000 kg (11,000 lb) and the center tank has more than 250 kg (550 lb).

-!!! info ""
-    Currently not available or INOP in the FBW A32NX for Microsoft Flight Simulator.

 ### CTR TK PUMP 1 + 2

+!!! note ""
+     The A320NEO doesn't have traditional pumps for the center tank anymore.
+These have been replaced with jet pumps.
+Only the valves to the pumps can be controlled by the flight crew.
+The current aircraft model used by the FlyByWire A32NX has incorrect labels.

-- ON:
+- ON/AUTO:
-    - Pump runs if MAN mode is selected on MODE SEL pushbutton switch.
+    - Valve is open if MAN mode is selected wiht the MODE SEL pushbutton switch.
 The pump is automatically controlled when AUTO mode is selected.
 - OFF:
-    - Pump is off and the OFF button lights up white.
+    - Valve is closed and the OFF button lights up white.
-- FAULT:
-    - Amber light and ECAM caution appear when delivery pressure drops while pump operates.

-!!! note ""
-     The A320neo doesn't have center tank pumps anymore.
-These have been replaced by transfer valves.
-The current aircraft model used by the FlyByWire A32NX has incorrect labels.

 ### X FEED